Are Bleeding Esophageal Varices?

-Esophageal varices are unlikely to display symptoms unless they have ruptured, in which case you may experience:
+Esophageal varices are unlikely to cause symptoms unless they

 - melena (black stools)

 - bloody stools (only in severe cases)

 - shock (only in severe cases, due to blood loss)

 Call 911 or go to the nearest emergency room immediately if